* Debit Cards

 Credit card transactions are similar to debit transactions in terms of the process.
 However there are some important differences.
 First off unlike debit cards, there is no bank account to remove monies from.
 The transaction involves using a third party’s money that they are loaning to the customer.
 These third party payors have their own system of how money is handled.
 They include American Express, Master Card, VISA and Discover Card.

 American Express grants credit to better than most individuals in terms of credit standing.
 They basically require their cardholders to pay their entire balance each month.
-So American Express discounts their payment to a clearing house, in turn the clearing house charges more for American Express transactions.
+American Express discounts their payment to a clearing house, in turn the clearing house charges more for American Express transactions.
 It is common to have 2.5% to 4% as the fee structure.
 On top of this American Express transactions are run separately from the other credit cards.
-So those businesses utilizing American Express actually have five methods of payment:
+Those businesses utilizing American Express actually have five methods of payment:

 * Credit Cards (Master Card, VISA and Discover)